 Red berry floral picks being put into a Christmas tree.

 Put floral picks from craft stores like Michaels in your Christmas tree.
+They’re as low as $3 for a small cluster.
 Place them in the same direction as the branches for a more natural look.
-Spread them throughout the tree — especially in spots that are less full.
+Spread them throughout the tree—especially in spots that are less full.

 14. Salvage Christmas tree lights with a Light Keeper Pro.